 Instructions

-- First rise: Form the dough into a ball and place it in a bowl lightly coated with oil.
-Cover with plastic wrap or a kitchen towel.
-Allow it to proof in a warm, draft-free place for 1 to 2 hours, or until doubled in size.
+- First rise (Proof the dough): Form the dough into a ball and place it in a bowl lightly coated with oil so it doesn't stick.
+Cover and set it in a warm, draft-free spot.
+Let it rise for 1-2 hours, or until it doubles in size.

-- Second rise: Arrange them on a baking sheet lined with parchment paper, spacing them apart to allow room for expansion.
-Cover with a clean towel or cling wrap to keep it from drying.
-Let it to rise for an another 30-45 minutes, or until slightly puffy.
+- Second rise (Proof the dough): Arrange them on a baking sheet with parchment paper, leaving space between them so they can expand.
+Cover with a clean towel or plastic wrap to keep them from drying out.
+Let them rise for 30-45 minutes, or until they’re puffy.

 Notes

-- Cheese: It adds a salty contrast and a creamy texture, complementing the sweet ube flavor.
-Use Filipino favorites like Eden or Quickmelt cheese for their perfect melt and flavor.
-Mild cheeses like cheddar or Edam are suitable substitutes.
-Grate them to make sure it melts quickly and evenly.
+- Cheese: It adds a salty, creamy texture that complements the sweet ube.
+Filipino cheeses like Eden or Quickmelt melt best, but mild cheeses like cheddar or Edam work too.
+Grate the cheese so it melts easily and evenly.

 - Breadcrumbs: Use finely ground, plain breadcrumbs for a slightly crisp texture.

-- Place a pan at the bottom of your oven.
+- Place a pan at the bottom of your oven and preheat it.

 - Bake as usual.